mui/base-ui/docs/data/base/components/collapsible/collapsible.md

 ## Anatomy

 - `<Collapsible.Root />` is a top-level component that facilitates communication between other components.
-It does not render to the DOM.
+It does not render to the DOM by default.
 - `<Collapsible.Trigger />` is the trigger element, a `<button>` by default, that toggles the open/closed state of the content
 - `<Collapsible.Content />` is component that contains the Collapsible's content